KubaTaba1uga/stm32mp135f_ebook_reader/docs/development.rst

 Currently supported fast commands are:

 * ``inv fbuild-linux-dt``: The goal of this command is to read ``BR2_LINUX_KERNEL_INTREE_DTS_NAME`` and ``BR2_LINUX_KERNEL_CUSTOM_DTS_DIR`` from ``ebook_reader_dev_defconfig``, recompile the appropriate Linux DT files, and copy them to ``build/buildroot/images``.
+* ``inv fbuild-linux-kernel``: Rebuild the Linux kernel image (``zImage``) using the existing Buildroot toolchain and kernel source tree, then copy the result to ``build/buildroot/images``.
+This is useful when you modify kernel code and want a fast rebuild without going through the full Buildroot package pipeline.